misiektoja/instagram_monitor/docs/usage.md

 - Use `--webhook-status` to toggle status notifications (new posts, reels, stories, bio, visibility, profile pic)
 - Use `--webhook-followers` to toggle follower/following change notifications
-- Use `--webhook-errors` to toggle error notifications
+- Use `--webhook-errors` to toggle error notifications, which cover both the failure alert and the recovery alert that follows it

 Example:
 ```sh